-Those questions are about to be answered, but the first thing you must know is that if you are a motorcyclist in Georgia, and you are injured by a negligent driver, you must put your case at once in the hands of a trustworthy and experienced personal injury attorney.
+Those questions are about to be answered, but the first thing you must know is that if you are a motorcyclist in Georgia, and you are injured by a negligent driver, you must take your case to a trustworthy and experienced motorcycle accident attorney.

 WHAT INJURIES ARE COMMONLY SUSTAINED IN MOTORCYCLE ACCIDENTS?

 Motorcyclists who are hit from behind often sustain traumatic brain injuries – even if they use helmets – and severe spinal cord injuries, whiplash, lacerations, multiple bone fractures, paralysis, and injuries that require amputation.